 We’ve driven to Washington, DC, plenty of times, but have never stopped in Frederick, MD.
 Honestly, it’s my “eye on the prize” mentality that had hindered my visit.
 But no more, my friends.
 Last month, I hit the road to only visit Frederick and, man, am I happy I did.
 The city is pristinely beautiful, the locals, welcoming, and the activities fun and affordable.
 Here are my top picks for your visit to Frederick, MD, especially if you’re looking for date night ideas.

-1. Take An Electric Bike Tour of the City
+Things to Do in Frederick for Date Night -Take An Electric Bike Tour of the City

 My first time on an pedal-assisted bike was in Frederick last month.
 And, honestly, I wasn’t sure how it would work for a first timer.
 But, with a little instruction compliments of Pedego Frederick, my experience couldn’t have been any better.
 Along with my group, we biked the city – and I barely had to pedal!
 Similar to a motorcycle, each bike has a throttle and all you need to do is turn it lightly to get a speed boost.